 - So, does that mean I am subject to excess contributions tax if I contribute more than $450,000?

 Is super tax-effective for everyone?

-Before the 2012/2013 year, if you paid less than 15% income tax on your wages and salary and other income (that is you earnt less than $37,000 in a a year), you had no real income tax advantages when investing via a superannuation fund because earnings on your super fund’s investments would be taxed at 15% tax.
+Before the 2012/2013 year, if you paid less than 15% income tax on your wages and salary and other income (that is you earnt less than $37,000 in a year), you had no real income tax advantages when investing via a superannuation fund because earnings on your super fund’s investments would be taxed at 15% tax.
 If you were paying a lower rate of tax than 15% on your personal income, then super was not tax-effective.
-The one important exception is where you were eligible to take advantage of the government’s co-contribution scheme.
-(For the 2012/2013 year, the federal government places up to $500 of tax-free super money into your super fund when you make a $1,000 after-tax contribution.
-For the 2011/2012 year, the federal government gave up to $1,000 for a $1,000 non-concessional contributions.
-See my article on co-contributions: Cashing in on the co-contribution rules (2012/2013)).
+The one important exception was if you were eligible to take advantage of the government’s co-contribution scheme.
+(For the 2013/2014 year, the federal government places up to $500 of tax-free super money into your super fund when you make a $1,000 after-tax contribution.
+See the SuperGuide article Co-contributions: Cashing in on the co-contribution rules (2013/2014)).

 If you’re under the age of 65, you can bring forward up to two years’ worth of non-concessional contributions, which means you can make up to $450,000 in super contributions in one year, representing your non-concessional (after-tax) cap over a three-year period.

 Making a non-concessional contribution that is more than the annual non-concessional cap is known as a ‘bring forward’.
 The maximum bring forward for the 2013/2014 year is $450,000.
 When you contribute more than $150,000 in non-concessional contributions in one year, you automatically trigger the bring-forward rules for the following two years.
 Let’s look at three examples.